'Boss-napping' returns in France as unionists lock up Goodyear executives

 The police declined to comment on the case.

-Maurice Taylor, chief executive of Titan International, said the boss-napping had killed any chance of a takeover for the plant.
+Maurice Taylor, chief executive of Titan International (TWI.N), said the boss-napping had killed any chance of a takeover for the plant.

 (Additional reporting By Pierre Savary in Lille; editing by Sophie Walker)